OntoUML/ontouml-models/scripts/metadata_yaml_to_ttl.md

 The catalog keeps manually maintained model metadata in `metadata.yaml`.
 This converter materializes that metadata as RDF/Turtle in `metadata.ttl`, preserving catalog-managed identifiers and links already present in existing `metadata.ttl` files.

-The converter is designed for repository maintenance and later CI/workflow integration:
+The converter is used by the [current submission workflow](process-new-model-submission.md#processing-order) and supports standalone repository maintenance:

 - non-interactive execution;
 - clear CLI arguments;